yaal-coop/canaille/doc/tutorial/install.rst

 Check
 =====

-After a manual installation, you can test the network parameters in your configuration file using the :ref:`check command <cli_install>`.
+After a manual installation, you can test the network parameters in your configuration file using the :ref:`config check command <cli_config>`.
 It will attempt to connect your :class:`SMTP server <canaille.core.configuration.SMTPSettings>`, or your :class:`SMPP server <canaille.core.configuration.SMPPSettings>` if defined.

 .. code-block:: bash